 Established in 1975, Ignite Adaptive Sports is the second oldest adaptive program in Colorado.
-Thirty-eight years ago, a small group of passionate people saw an opportunity to enhance the lives of individuals living with disabilities by providing access to Colorado’s great winter sport of skiing.
+Forty years ago, a small group of passionate people saw an opportunity to enhance the lives of individuals living with disabilities by providing access to Colorado’s great winter sport of skiing.
 In 1975, the program began when this dedicated group of volunteers provided lessons to 10 disabled students from the University of Colorado.
 With advances in adaptive sports equipment technology, a reduced stigma associated with disabilities, and our passion to serve people with disabilities, Ignite has seen tremendous growth and support from the Colorado community and sponsors.

-Since our inception in 1975, we’ve grown into a 200+ person volunteer force that collectively works over 18,000 hours per year, providing over 1,000 individual lessons to 200+ people per year.
+Since our inception in 1975, we’ve grown into a 200+ person volunteer force that collectively works over 18,000 hours per year, providing roughly 1,000 individual lessons to 200+ people per year.
 Ignite is the only comprehensive program located along the Front Range accessible by public transportation and third largest adaptive program in Colorado.
 Ignite is a member of Disabled Sports, USA and the Professional Ski Instructors of America/American Association of Snowboard Instructors.
 (PSIA/AASI)